stevekm/reportIT/README.md

 # Overview

-Data from an IonTorrent sequencing run (<Run_data>.xls.zip, <Run_data>.vcf.zip) will be extracted and parsed to create a summary table highlightling desired information on detected genomic variants which have been deemed significant based on sequencing quality and attributes, and known attributes of the established variants.
+Data from an IonTorrent sequencing run (`<Run_data>.xls.zip`, `<Run_data>.vcf.zip`) will be extracted and parsed to create a summary table highlightling desired information on detected genomic variants which have been deemed significant based on sequencing quality and attributes, and known attributes of the established variants.

 A sparse plain text report will then be created to summarize this information, including clinical comments describing the known significance of the variants drawn from scientific literature.